pqsec/pqsec.github.io/_posts/2018-02-20-using-go-as-a-scripting-language-in-linux.md

 ---
 layout: post
 title: "Using Go as a scripting language in Linux"
-description: February 20th, 2018
-excerpt: "Why use Go as a scripting language?
+description: "Why use Go as a scripting language?
 Short answer: why not?
 Go is relatively easy to learn, not too verbose and there is a huge ecosystem of libraries which can be reused to avoid writing all the code from scratch."
 ---

 # Using Go as a scripting language in Linux